davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: _files/gui-repo-select.png

-If the input folder path is a repository, that repository is analysed and no search for addtional repositories takes place.
+If the input folder path is a repository, that repository is analyzed and no search for additional repositories takes place.

-Output file base
-  The output filename without extension and without directories, default ``gitinspect``.
-See bottom right of the IO configuration panel.

 Output file path
   The output file path depends on the selected output prepostfix (see next